vitejs/vite/docs/guide/api-plugin.md

   }
   ```

-  Note `configureServer` is not called when running the production build so your other hooks need to guard against its absense.
+  Note `configureServer` is not called when running the production build so your other hooks need to guard against its absence.

 ### `transformIndexHtml`

 - **Type:** `IndexHtmlTransformHook | { enforce?: 'pre' | 'post' transform: IndexHtmlTransformHook }`
 - **Kind:** `async`, `sequential`

   Dedicated hook for transforming `index.html`.
-The hook receives the curreht HTML string and a transform context.
+The hook receives the current HTML string and a transform context.
 The context exposes the [`ViteDevServer`](./api-javascript#vitedevserver) instance during dev, and exposes the Rollup output bundle during build.

   The hook can be async and can return one of the following: